 If you have to file taxes, the easiest way to do it is to take advantage of IRS’s Free File, which is designed for those with simple tax returns.
 You’ll be asked a series of questions that will provide the answers necessary to find the perfect tax return for your situation.
 Chances are, you’ll be filing a simple 1040.
 By using Free File, you’ll also be submitting your return electronically, which means you’ll probably get a refund within 21 days, if you’re expecting one, as opposed to six weeks or longer if you submit by paper.

 Several commercial tax preparation services also offer simple tax return options.
 H&R Block will let you snap a photo of your W-2 and upload it.
 The information will be put in the proper fields and you’ll be asked some clarifying information to finalize your forms and submit them.
-TurboTax also offers a free filing option, operating similarly to H&R Block’s free service.
-TurboTax’s service includes free advice personalized to your own unique situation.
+TurboTax also offers a free filing option, operating similarly to H&R Block’s free service, and it includes free advice personalized to your own unique situation.

 Understanding the 'Kiddie Tax'

-For 2018, the tax brackets on trusts are as follows:
+According to the IRS, the 2020 tax brackets on trusts are as follows:

 If you’re an entrepreneurial type who freelances or runs your own business, the minimum income to file taxes is dramatically different.
 Some employers may even treat you as an employee while classifying you as an independent contractor to remove the obligations that come with taking on employees.
 Whether you work independently by choice or by your employer’s requirement, it’s important to know that you will be responsible for paying taxes, plus possible penalties at the end of the year.